raoufaghrout/quick-brew/README.md

 Quick Brew
 ========================

-Scripts to quickly upgrade and tidy Homebrew formulae.
+Script to quickly upgrade and tidy Homebrew formulae.

-Note: Use quick-brew-safe.sh to avoid upgrading non pinned formulae.
+Note: Use the -u flag to upgrade non pinned formulae.